D&D: An Adventurer’s Guide to Corellon Larethian

 The game might be called Dungeons & Dragons, but it’s full of elves.
-And today we’re talking about their creator throughout the multiverse: Corellon Larethian.
+And today we’re talking about their creator: Corellon Larethian.

-The gods of Dungeons & Dragons are a many splendored pantheon that changes as you go from world to world.
-The gods of Faerun are different from the gods of Greyhawk, who are different from the gods of Krynn and Athas and so on.
-But there are a few constant names that recur throughout the multiverse–and by and large this comes from the transition from TSR to WotC when they acquired D&D back at the turn of the century.
-Incidentally, turn of the century is typically a phrase that conjures up images of canes and top hats and model T’s but, now which ought to be updated to include Tamagotchis and flip phones and two tone highlights.
+The gods of Dungeons & Dragons are a brilliant tapestry.
+Each thread a beautiful and diverse representation of the many worlds in its multiverse.
+The gods of Faerun are different from the gods of Greyhawk.
+They in turn are different from the gods of Krynn and Athas and so on.
+But there are a few constant names that recur throughout the multiverse.
+By and large this comes from the transition from TSR to WotC when they acquired D&D. This was back at the turn of the century.
+You know, typically a time when you’d wear your top hat to your model T. Though today’s turn of the century ought to be updated to include Tamagotchis and flip phones and two tone highlights.

 In the current canon (especially appropriate for ‘religious’ texts like this), Corellon is the creator of all elves.
 The myths are true: